Skip to main content

 GitHub is still the king of code hosting.
 It has the biggest community, the most integrations, and the most name recognition.
 But it’s not the only game in town.

 If you want an all-in-one platform that takes you from commit to deploy, GitLab is the clear winner.
 If your company already runs on Jira, Bitbucket is almost a no-brainer.
 If you want something stripped-down and principled, SourceHut scratches that itch.
-If you’re into self-hosting and tinkering, Gitea is a joy.
-And if you want a community-first, nonprofit home for your projects, Codeberg is where to look.
+If you're into self-hosting and tinkering, Gitea and Forgejo are both great picks, with Forgejo offering stronger community governance guarantees.
+If you want a community-first, nonprofit home for your projects, Codeberg is where to look.
+And if you want to go fully decentralized with no central server at all, Radicle is worth exploring.